Edward S. Marcus High School: Athletics

 The school fields a combined ice hockey team with Flower Mound High School in non-UIL competitions.
 The school has a full football field, and an off campus baseball field.

+Fine Art

+Marcus High School has orchestra, band, art, theater and choir programs.
+Their band program won five UIL marching band state titles from 2006 to 2014.

-Ninth grade center
+Ninth Grade Center

 After the Lewisville ISD school board raised concerns over overpopulation in 2008, the Marcus 9th Grade Center opened in August 2014.
 Common freshman courses are offered on the campus, including English I, Algebra I, Geometry, World Geography, and Biology.
 Students also have the option to take elective courses on the main campus.

 Demographics

 The demographic breakdown of the 3,092 students attending in 2019–2020 was: